-The Canaveral Pier is likely the most iconic surf spot in Florida along with Sebastian Inlet.
+The Canaveral Pier is the most iconic surf spot in Florida.
 Built in 1962, right when the surfing craze hit Florida, it immediately became a focal point for east coast surfing.
-The structure concentrated sand around it which amplified and groomed the often meager swell, contributing to Cocoa Beach’s reputation as the “Small Wave Capital of the World”.
+The structure concentrates sand around it, which amplifies and grooms the often meager swell, contributing to Cocoa Beach’s reputation as the “Small Wave Capital of the World”.

-Now known as the Cocoa Beach pier, the waves at the pier continue to attract a daily crew of regulars, surf schools, tourists and colorful characters.
+Now known as the Cocoa Beach Pier, the waves continue to attract a daily crew of regulars, surf schools, tourists and colorful characters.
 They provide entertainment for spectators watching the action while sipping a beer or eating a burger at one of the eateries on the pier.